EHANDBOOK/ehandbook-cb-demos/Demo_EHBCB_DirBased_SL_Enhanced/README.md

 * Observe the following:
   * The "Model Parameters & Variables" chapter contains custom-structured tables.
   * The model view may hide certain details (like the contents of subsystems) as defined by the view concept.
-  * The model will have correctly resolved links to the blocks from the `SimLib` library.
+  * The model will have correctly resolved links to the blocks from the `simlib` library.

 ---